What is Delta-State Computing?

 Delta-state computing sidesteps the entire transform problem.
 Because XOR is commutative, there is nothing to transform.
 Two concurrent edits produce the same result regardless of application order.
 No server, no rebasing, no transform functions.

 The trade-off is granularity.
 OT preserves character-level intent ("insert 'a' at position 7").
 ATOMiK operates on binary state.
 For collaborative text editing where character intent matters, OT or CRDTs like Yjs are still the right tool.
-For state synchronization where convergence matters more than intent, ATOMiK is faster, simpler, and provably correct.
+For state synchronization where convergence matters more than intent, ATOMiK may be a simpler fit when the workload matches the algebraic model and measured artifacts support the claim.

 How it differs from Raft/Paxos